nfdi4plants/ARC-specification/ARC specification.md

 Notes:

 - There are no requirements on the structure or granularity of workflows.
-An ARC may contain no workflows at all if it contains no [run results](#run-description), or MAY utilize a single workflow to generate a single run result containing all computational output.
+An ARC MAY contain no workflows at all if it contains no [run results](#run-description), or MAY utilize a single workflow to generate a single run result containing all computational output.

-- While workflows typically are (and should be) *generic*, i.e. a single workflow can be applied to different data of the same type, this is not a requirement.
+- While workflows typically are (and SHOULD be) *generic*, i.e. a single workflow can be applied to different data of the same type, this is not a requirement.
 It is allowed to hard-code assay file paths and other parameters if workflow reusability is not a priority.

-- It is highly recommended that tool descriptions contain a reproducible execution environment description in the form of a [Docker](https://www.commonwl.org/user_guide/topics/using-containers.html) container description.
+- Tool descriptions SHOULD contain a reproducible execution environment description in the form of a [Docker](https://www.commonwl.org/user_guide/topics/using-containers.html) container description.

 - It is expected that workflow and tool descriptions are authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.

 ### Workflow Metadata

-- For metadata annotation, it is encouraged to reference namespaces and schemas, as shown in the [CWL metadata user guide](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html)
+- For metadata annotation,namespaces and schemas SHOULD be referenced, as shown in the [CWL metadata user guide](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html)

-- It is strongly encouraged to include author and contributor metadata in tool descriptions and workflow descriptions as CWL metadata.
+- Author and contributor metadata SHOULD be included in tool descriptions and workflow descriptions as CWL metadata.

-    - The referenced authors and contributors must be the ones involved in the creation of the tool description or workflow description, not the person executing the [processing unit](https://www.commonwl.org/user_guide/introduction/basic-concepts.html#processes-and-requirements).
+    - The referenced authors and contributors MUST be the ones involved in the creation of the tool description or workflow description, not the person executing the [processing unit](https://www.commonwl.org/user_guide/introduction/basic-concepts.html#processes-and-requirements).

-- It is encouraged, to add metadata relevant to the tool description or workflow description.
-This metadata must be limited to only metadata that directly describes the processing unit.
-Metadata describing the run parameters must be added to the `run.yml` parameter file.
+- Metadata relevant to the tool description or workflow description SHOULD be added.
+This metadata MUST be limited to only metadata that directly describes the processing unit.
+Metadata describing the run parameters MUST be added to the `run.yml` parameter file.

 - The properties of [Lab Protocol](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#labprotocol) and [Computational Workflow](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE#nav-description)
- should be used to describe workflow metadata.
+ SHOULD be used to describe workflow metadata.

   - This is mainly done using [Property Values](https://schema.org/PropertyValue).